Agência Brasil: Branding

-In 2019, Agência Brasil received a new visual identity, it was introduced by Chief Minister of the General Secretariat of the Presidency, Luiz Eduardo Ramos in a closed ceremony, at its headquarter and simultaneously in São Paulo regional office.
-The Chief Minister commended EBC's president for its work.
-According to the President, these changes "are part of the objectives of achieving modernity, efficiency, economic and financial sustainability and improvement of public broadcasting services provided to the Brazilian population."
-Spokesman of the Presidency, Otávio Rêgo Barros was also present.
+In 2019, Agência Brasil adopted a new visual identity.
+It was presented by Chief Minister of the General Secretariat of the Presidency, Luiz Eduardo Ramos, during a closed ceremony held at the agency's headquarters and simultaneously at its São Paulo regional office.
+Ramos praised the work of EBC's president during the event.
+According to the president of EBC, the changes were part of the institution's objectives of modernizing its services, improving efficiency, strengthening economic and financial sustainability, and enhancing public broadcasting services for the Brazilian population.
+Presidential spokesman Otávio Rêgo Barros was also present.

 Privatization program

 In March 2021, the Brazilian Government included EBC in the Programa Nacional de Desestatização (National Privatization Program, in English) and has since been target of activists.
-National parties such as Partido dos Trabalhadores (PT), Partido Socialismo e Liberdade (PSOL), Partido Comunista do Brasil (PCdoB) and Partido Democrático Trabalhista (PDT) presented projects, defending the constitutional right to information, a study is still to happen by the Brazilian Development Bank (BNDES).
+National parties such as the Workers' Party (PT), the Socialism and Liberty Party (PSOL), the Communist Party of Brazil (PCdoB) and the Democratic Labour Party (PDT) presented projects, defending the constitutional right to information, a study is still to happen by the Brazilian Development Bank (BNDES).
 According to Roni Baksys (CEO), the company has 34 properties not being used.
 Eletrobras was also included in the program, at the occasion.